 We need you and your smart device to make Calgary a leading 'smart' city.
-With the help of our citizens, the University of Calgary and The City of Calgary will leverage wearable technology to create a data set to help Calgary become a leading smart city, helping to improve planning and engineering in our communities.
+With the help of our citizens, the University of Calgary and The City of Calgary will use wearable technology to create a data set to help Calgary become a leading smart city, helping to improve the planning and engineering of the pathways in our communities.
 The data will also help researchers create new standards for sleep, exercise and activity levels.

 Study wearable technology

 The University of Calgary is now offering a specialization in wearable technology for national and international students enrolled in a thesis-based MSc or PhD level program.

 Wearable sensor technology is one of the fastest growing fields in the world and there is a growing demand for professionals in the field.
 Graduates will drive the future of smart technology in Canada.

 The Wearable Technology Research and Collaboration (We-TRAC) training program is funded through a grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE).
 Read more about how the program got started in the ‘Media’ section.

 Job prospects in wearables